crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation_tutorial.md

 - The config for the AppSec component (`crowdsecurity/virtual-patching`)
 - All our virtual patching rules
+  - The CrowdSec Parser for AppSec
+  - The CrowdSec Scenario(s) for AppSec

-# Configure the AppSec Component acquisition
+## Configure the AppSec Component acquisition

 The AppSec component works as a data-source by relaying the request's data to the security engine.
 We'll add this data-source similarly to other data-sources via an acquisition file.